On Site Activity Co-ordinator

 Key Performance Indicators

-• High levels of student engagement in Onsite Activities
+• High levels of student engagement in on-site activities, demonstrating energy, enthusiasm, and participation

-• Positive feedback from groups and the host school about the onsite programme
+• Positive feedback from groups and host schools about the quality and organisation of the on-site programme

 Group of students chatting with a tour guide holding a green folder during a city walk.